 Miles G. Cunningham earned a PhD from the Massachusetts Institute of Technology in 1993 specializing in "Transplantation Strategies for the Analysis of Brain Development and Repair".
 He earned an MD from Harvard Medical School in 1995 with a special interest in neuropsychiatry and behavioral neurology.

-Dr. Cunningham received his residency training at the Massachusetts General and McLean Hospitals while continuing neuroscience research in the laboratory of Dr. Francine Benes, focusing on the study of the corticolimbic circuitry of psychopathology.
 He presently administers and independent scientific initiative, The Laboratory of Neural Reconstruction, in which emotional circuitry and psychopathology are studied via precision engraftment of genetically engineered neural cells.
-He is a staff physician at McLean Hospital, and for three years he has served as director/coordinator for the McLean Hospital Clerkship in Neuropsychiatry and Behavioral Neurology (NBN), where his responsibilities include supervising and mentoring medical students and residents in psychiatry.
-Dr. Cunningham conducts a limited private practice specializing in neuropsychiatry, providing for his patients psychopharmacologic care, supportive, insight-guided, and interpersonal psychotherapy, and specialized cognitive and behavioral therapy.
+Dr. Cunningham also co-founded the McLean Hospital Clerkship in Neuropsychiatry and Behavioral Neurology (NBN), serving six years supervising and mentoring medical students and residents in psychiatry.